-The single biggest content repository for 3D printer models on the internet is Thingiverse – the offer roughly 1 million STL files, leaving the competition far behind.
+The single biggest content repository for 3D printer models on the internet is Thingiverse – the site offers close to 2 million STL files, leaving the competition far behind.
 The website is operated by MakerBot Industries, the creators of the Replicator series of 3D printers.
 The site is well established and mature, with a huge community of dedicated makers offering free STL files to download in varying categories and complexity.
 Once you are logged in, you can share tagged 3D printer models in a personal collection.
-If you’re looking for cool things to 3D print, this is the best place to start.

 Download 3D printer files at: Thingiverse